 HIPAA Violation Penalties and Fines: 2026 Enforcement Guide

-HIPAA penalties range from $137 per violation for unknowing infractions to over $2 million annually for willful neglect.
+HIPAA penalties range from $145 per violation for unknowing infractions to over $2.19 million annually for willful neglect, following the inflation adjustment that took effect on 28 January 2026.
 Understanding the penalty structure helps frame the ROI of compliance investment.

 2026 Penalty Tiers (Inflation-Adjusted)